chrisgrieser/quadro-example-vault/Data/Mock Interview A (iOS developer).md

 **Q5: Could you elaborate on the challenges you face when integrating third-party APIs or SDKs into your iOS app?**

 A5: ==Integrating third-party APIs== or SDKs into an iOS app can be challenging due to various factors such as compatibility issues, documentation discrepancies, and dependency management.
 Ensuring compatibility with different iOS versions and architectures is crucial to prevent compatibility issues and crashes.
-Additionally, relying on third-party services introduces potential points of failure and security vulnerabilities, so it's essential to thoroughly vet and review the security practices of third-party providers before integration. [[Compatibility]] [[compatibility challenges/1]] ^id-916559
+Additionally, relying on third-party services introduces potential points of failure and security vulnerabilities, so it's essential to thoroughly vet and review the security practices of third-party providers before integration. [[Compatibility]] [[compatibility challenge 1]] ^id-916559

 **Q6: How do you approach managing and mitigating software bugs and issues during the development process?**